 Nine months of the 12-month fellowship period are reserved for ICU training.
-Fellows divide their clinical training months among several intensive care units, including the 36-bed Surgery/Burn/Trauma Intensive Care Unit (SICU), Cardiothoracic ICU, Parkview Tower ICU, Christian Hospital Northeast ICU, Neurology and Neurosurgery ICU, Medical ICU, Coronary Care Unit and Pediatric ICU.
+Fellows divide their clinical ICU training months among several intensive care units, including the Surgery/Burn/Trauma Intensive Care Unit (SICU), Cardiothoracic ICU, and Parkview Tower ICU, Christian Hospital Northeast ICU, with optional elective time in the Neurology and Neurosurgery ICU, Medical ICU, Coronary Care Unit and Pediatric ICU.
+Additional rotations are available in airway/anesthesiology, trauma surgery, critical care ultrasonography, nutrition support, Tele ICU, ECMO/advanced mechanical ventilation, renal medicine, infectious diseases, radiology and cardiac echography.

 Clinical Training Environment